 Q. Some of my housebound patients would like me to conduct an MUR at their home.
-When I asked NHS England for permission to carry out the MUR away from the pharmacy, I was asked if I had a Criminal Records Bureau (CRB) certificate.
+When I asked NHS England and NHS Improvement for permission to carry out the MUR away from the pharmacy, I was asked if I had a Criminal Records Bureau (CRB) certificate.
 Is this required?

 Q.Why are the numbers of MURs that each pharmacy can undertake capped each year?

 A. This is so we do not go over the annual budget for the MUR service.

 Q. When will I be paid for providing an MUR?

 A. You declare how many MURs you have provided during the month on the FP34(C) submission form.
 The Pricing Authority will make the payment for these MURs at the same time as the payment is made for the month in questions prescriptions.

 Q. If the local NHS England and NHS Improvement team claims the pharmacy does not comply with the Essential Service requirements, can it withhold payments for MURs undertaken or claw back payments already made?

 A. The only sanction available to a local NHS England and NHS Improvement team which believes the pharmacy did not meet the requirements, is through the procedures for breach of the Terms of Service or through action by the NHS Counter Fraud Service if it believes that fraudulent claims have been made.
 This cannot be done administratively.